Darius Garland NBA Preview vs. the Magic

 Darius Garland Insights vs. the Magic

+- Garland is averaging 4.7 three-point field goal attempts per game this season, which is 11.3% of his team's attempts from beyond the arc.

-- Garland's opponents, the Magic, have one of the fastest offensive tempos, ranking seventh, averaging 103.2 possessions per game, while his Cavaliers average 100.8 per game, which ranks 14th among NBA teams.
+- Garland's Cavaliers average 100.8 possessions per game, which ranks 13th among NBA teams, while the Magic are one of the league's fastest, ranking eighth with 103.2 possessions per contest.

-- Conceding 110 points per contest, the Magic are the sixth-ranked team in the league on defense.

-- The Magic are the best team in the NBA, giving up 39.9 rebounds per contest.
+- The Magic are the sixth-best defensive squad in the league, giving up 109.6 points per game.

-- Conceding 23.5 assists per contest, the Magic are the second-ranked squad in the league.
+- The Magic concede 40 rebounds per contest, best in the league.

-- In terms of 3-pointers, the Magic have given up 11.8 makes per game, eighth in the NBA.
+- Looking at assists, the Magic have conceded 23.5 per game, second in the NBA.

+- Looking at 3-pointers, the Magic are seventh in the NBA, giving up 11.6 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!